|FOR IMMEDIATE RELEASE

-Sold Exclusively at: Kmart stores nationwide from March 2007 through May 2007 for between $10 and $13 per set.
+Sold at: Kmart stores nationwide during July 2007 for about $17 per set

 Remedy: Consumers should immediately remove the drawstrings to eliminate the hazard.

 Consumer Contact: For additional information, contact Kmart at (800) 659-7026 between 7 a.m. and 9 p.m.
-CT Monday through Saturday, or visit Kmart’s Web site at www.kmart.com
+CT Monday through Saturday, or visit the firm’s Web site at www.kmart.com

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of